 At Turnbridge, we’ve long used a phased approach to dual diagnosis treatment, in which clients work through three stages of their treatment journey.
 This structure allows them to develop the skills, mentality, trust, and self-love needed to overcome their disorders and move forward into a full, purposeful, and healthy life after treatment.

-While every person and case is unique, residential treatment is most often recommended for those battling a dual diagnosis.
+While every person is unique, residential treatment is most often recommended for those battling dual diagnosis.
 As noted above, co-occurring disorders are complex.
 They affect the functioning of the brain and, in turn, a person’s behaviors, attitudes, and thought patterns.
 Those struggling with co-occurring disorders can benefit from a residential setting where they can focus fully on their healing, without distraction or pressure.

 Residential dual diagnosis treatment centers offer 24/7 watchful care and support staff who can be there at a moment’s call.
 They support a community of peers walking in similar shoes.
 They also offer an array of integrated therapies and services for clients, including counseling, group therapy, recreational activities, 12-step meetings, academic and vocational support, and more—all designed to help an individual reach their full potential.
 In addition, residential treatment enacts structure for clients, encouraging them to follow a daily regimen that involves a mix of meetings, counseling, experiential therapies, nutritious meals, exercise blocks, social activities, and more.